vartan/Xeebo/_posts/2015-03-27-weekly-report-10.md

 2. Converting the software to Brent's new motor driver design, using PWM/Direction instead of PWM and enable.
 3. Getting the clock speed to run at 48MHz instead of 12MHz

+## Missed Timer
 I was able to get to the bottom of the missed-timing-interrupt, I am able to get over it by forcing the processor to check for timer overrun after each interrupt is handled.
-I'm not entirely clear how exactly this didn't work originally.
+I'm not entirely clear what is causing the timer to be overrun before the interrupt handler exists.
+The interrupt handler seemingly shouldn't take that long, and I've tried stopping/starting the interrupt timer in the middle of the handler and I was still getting the overrun problem.
+In the end, although I'm not sure what caused the issue, I was able to solve it.

+## New PWM Design

 (currently writing this, please check again soon)